 Leash and collar

-We use a custom-made lightweight training collar and a lightweight leash to make quick and effective leash corrections.
+We use a lightweight training collar and a lightweight leash to make quick and effective leash corrections.
 We are strong believers that your hands should make contact with your dog for praise, love, and affection only, and that all behavioral correction comes through the leash and collar.
 Most behavioral issues can be solved by keeping your dog on leash and under control until you have taught them that the behavior is not allowed.